-Federal policy requires students who have been awarded any type of Federal Student Aid (FSA) to fulfill their academic requirements.
+Federal policy requires students who have been awarded any type of federal student aid to fulfill their academic requirements.
 Therefore, per federal regulations, universities are required to review students who received federal student aid but did not pass any classes taken during a given term.

 The Office of Financial Aid will determine whether or not a student “unofficially withdrew.”
 Faculty report the last date of attendance in the class and whether or not the student participated in the class to enable the Office of Financial Aid to determine whether or not the failure to earn a passing grade constitutes an “unofficial withdrawal” from the University.
 Unofficially withdrawing from the University can result in the student being required to repay all or a portion of the financial aid received for the term.